twhlynch/MDJS/README.md

 # mdjs

 A lightweight (bare minimum) Markdown to HTML parser in JavaScript.

-Supports loading .md files from URLs or as a string
+Supports loading .md files from URLs or as a string with most basic syntax working, and reads custom metadata from the top of the markdown file if given.

 Currently does not support:
 - Nested bold and italic (well)